hippiehunter/dblbook/src/common/routines.md

 # Routines
 A function, subroutine, or method is a self-contained block of code designed to perform a specific task.
 The task could be anything, from complex mathematical operations to manipulating data or creating output.
 Each routine is given a name, and this name is used to call or invoke the routine at different points in a program.

-Routines usually take inputs, known as "arguments" or "parameters," and return output(s), or a return value.<!--Can we say "...and return one or more outputs or return values"?--> The inputs are values that the routine operates on, and the output is the result of the routine's operation.
+Routines usually take inputs, known as "arguments" or "parameters," and return one or more outputs or return values.
+The inputs are values that the routine operates on, and the output is the result of the routine's operation.

 One key feature of functions is that they promote reusability and organization in code.
 If you have a task that needs to be performed multiple times throughout a program, you can define a function for that task and then call the function whenever the task needs to be performed.
 This helps reduce repetition and makes the code easier to maintain and understand.